dniwe-team/clc.wtf/README.md

 # clc.wtf
-#This is the first our project, Mihon, Cepera and I
+# This is the test of commiting